bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 ## Second Attempt ##
 After reviewing everything for a month, I went in for my 2nd attempt, feeling much more confident about what I got wrong the first time.
 I was reading word for word to make sure I understand what I was being asked of.
 Thanks to the Exam Datasheet notes I took, I was able to pass it the 2nd time.

+## Conclusion / Advice to Other Test Takers ##

+If there was something I can say about this exam, it is that this exam is very identity heavy.
+While there are couple of questions with regards to traditional networking, this exam more so test your ability to configure a Palo Alto Device.
+CCNA-level knowledge is ASSUMED.
+>[!TIP]
+> If you want to pass this exam, please familiarize yourself with the Palo Alto GUI Interface.
+It is a very interface-heavy exam Know Palo Alto Best Practices.
+Spend Time clicking around BOTH Palo Alto PAN-OS as well as Panorama.